 - start and end dates of past employment, education and training

 - names of past employers, positions and job duties

 - names, positions, telephone numbers, email addresses and postal addresses of three references.

-- Bring an erasable blue or black ink pen or a regular pen and correcting fluid, as well as some blank pieces of paper.
+- Bring an erasable blue or black ink pen or a regular pen and correcting fluid.
+Also bring some blank pieces of paper.

 - Dress as you would for an interview.
-You’ll make a good first impression and you could be asked for an interview while you’re there.
+You’ll make a good first impression.
+You could be asked for an interview while you’re there.

-- Bring your skills portfolio with you if you use one, in case you have an opportunity to show samples of your work.
+- Bring your skills portfolio with you if you use one.
+You may have an opportunity to show samples of your work.

 - Plan on taking as much time as you need to fill out the form completely and accurately without rushing.
 If possible, take the application home with you and submit it another day.

 - Ask for 2 copies of the application form.
 Use one for a draft and one for a final copy.
 If you can’t get an extra form, use a piece of paper to write a draft.
 Copy the draft information to the form.

 - Read the application form carefully and follow the instructions.
 Some employers use forms to see how well you pay attention to detail and follow directions.

 - Write clearly and neatly.
 Assess how much space you have to answer each question before you start writing.
 Tailor your answer to fit the space.
 Use a scrap piece of paper to practice your answers first.

 - Answer all the questions.
 If questions don’t apply to you, write "not applicable" or "N/A." Never answer "refer to my resumé."